The Law Office of

 Resume

-IN THE UNITED STATES DISTRICT COURT FOR
+IN THE UNITED STATES DISTRICT COURT FOR THE DISTRICT OF ALASKA

 IN THE MATTER OF THE ASSESSMENT OF A FEE FOR THE ADMINISTRATION OF FUNDS DEPOSITED INTO THE COURT'S REGISTRY AND PLACED IN INTEREST BEARING ACCOUNTS